jade-codes/AzureTRE/templates/workspace_services/aks/user_resources/workloads.md

 ## Service Access

-Once deployed, platform resources are accessible through:
+Once deployed, workload resources are accessible through:
 - Workload endpoints provided in the deployment outputs
 - Private DNS resolution within the TRE network
 - Kubernetes ingress controllers for web-based services

 ## Notes

-- The AKS cluster must be deployed and operational before installing platform resources
+- The AKS cluster must be deployed and operational before installing workload resources
 - Each workload type creates dedicated node pools with appropriate sizing
 - Autoscaling is enabled by default to handle varying workload demands
 - Workload endpoints are dynamically generated and captured as deployment outputs